mescu74/systematic-review-assistant/docs/data-models.md

 from sr_assistant.core.types import AwareDatetime

 class BenchmarkRunRead(BenchmarkRunBase):
+    """Schema for returning benchmark run data, including database-generated fields and all metrics."""

     id: uuid.UUID
     """Unique identifier of the benchmark run."""
-    created_at: AwareDatetime
+    created_at: AwareDatetime | None # Align with model where DB can set to None initially
-    """Timestamp of when the benchmark run was created (database-generated)."""
+    """Timestamp of when the benchmark run was created (database-generated, UTC)."""
-    updated_at: AwareDatetime
+    updated_at: AwareDatetime | None # Align with model
-    """Timestamp of when the benchmark run was last updated (database-generated)."""
+    """Timestamp of when the benchmark run was last updated (database-generated, UTC)."""
     review_id: uuid.UUID # Should be non-optional after creation
     """ID of the SystematicReview (protocol) used for this run."""
-    config_details: Dict[str, Any] # Should be non-optional if always present
+    config_details: Dict[str, Any] # Should be non-optional if always present after creation
     """Configuration details used for the run."""
     # Metric fields inherited from BenchmarkRunBase remain Optional[float/int],
     # as they might not be populated if a run is in progress or failed before calculation.